graph LR

 Technical explanation: Reverse causality occurs when the assumed cause-and-effect relationship between two variables is inverted: the observed “effect” actually influences the “cause”.
 In digital businesses, this often arises when analyzing user behavior or product metrics, where temporal sequencing is misidentified.

-Intuitive explanation: Imagine a fitness app claims its “daily achievement badges” boost user activity.
-The data shows badge earners exercise more frequently.
-However, reverse causality could mean that users who already exercise regularly are more likely to unlock badges.
-The badges aren’t causing activity — they’re reflecting preexisting habits.
+Intuitive explanation: A fitness app may claim that its “daily achievement badges” increase activity because badge earners exercise more.
+But users who already exercise regularly may simply be more likely to unlock badges.
+The badges may reflect existing habits rather than cause activity.

-If models suffering from reverse causality are interpreted as causal, they can lead to misguided investments: For instance, a social media company might prioritize a feature correlated with engagement (e.g., live streaming) based on biased models, only to find the feature attracts existing power users — not new ones.
+Interpreting such models causally can misdirect investment.
+A social media company might prioritize a feature correlated with engagement, such as live streaming, only to discover that the feature attracts existing power users rather than new ones.

 Simultaneity

-Technical explanation: Simultaneity occurs when two variables influence each other at the same time, making it difficult to determine which one is causing changes in the other.
-This reciprocal relationship creates ambiguity about the direction of causality and results in biased estimates if standard statistical methods are applied.
+Technical explanation: Simultaneity occurs when two variables affect each other at the same time.
+This two-way relationship obscures the direction of causality and biases estimates from standard models.

 Intuitive explanation: Consider a social media platform analyzing the relationship between ad spending and user growth.
 Increased ad spending may attract more users, but simultaneously, rapid user growth might prompt the platform to spend more on advertising to maintain momentum.
 Both variables feed into each other simultaneously, blurring the line between cause and effect.